tannerlindsay/burrowhandbook/docs/amenities/kitchen.md

 tidy.

 {: .note }
-The kitchen is an especially tricky area for toddlers, so be sure to review **This other page** about safety and "childproofing" that is used at The Burrow.
+The kitchen is an especially tricky area for toddlers, so be sure to review the [Welcome](https://tannerlindsay.github.io/burrowhandbook/) page for information about about safety and "child proofing" that is used at The Burrow.

 ## Kitchen Stuffs
 The kitchen is well stocked with all kinds of tableware, flatware, small appliances, specialty